shrinivaasanka/Krishna_iResearch_DoxygenDocs/index.rst

 Initial design of a cognitive inference model (uncommitted) was during 2003 though original conceptualization occurred during 1998-99 to design a distributed linux.
 Coincidentally, an engineering team project done by the author was aligned in this direction - a distributed cloud-like execution system - though based on application layer CORBA (https://sourceforge.net/projects/acadpdrafts/files/Excerpts_Of_PSG_BE_FinalProject_COBRA_done_in_1999.pdf/download).
 Since 1999, author has worked in various IT companies (https://sourceforge.net/projects/acadpdrafts/files/AllRelievingLetters.pdf/download) and studied further (MSc and an incomplete PhD at CMI/IMSc/IIT,Chennai,India - 2008-2011).
 It was a later thought to merge machine learning analytics and a distributed linux kernel into a new linux fork-off driven by BigData analytics.
 Commits into Sourceforge and GitHub repositories are chequered with fulltime Work and Study tenures.
 Thus it is pretty much parallel charity effort from 2003 alongside mainstream official work.
 Presently author does not work for any and works fulltime on NeuronRain code commits and related independent academic research only with no monetary benefit accrued.
 Significant commits have been done from 2013 onwards and include implementations for author's publications done till 2011 and significant expansion of them done after 2012 till present.
 Initially AstroInfer was intended for pattern mining Astronomical Datasets for weather prediction.
 In 2015, NeuronRain was replicated in SourceForge and GitHub after a SourceForge outage and since then SourceForge NeuronRain repos have been made specialized for academic research and astronomy while GitHub NeuronRain repos are for production cloud deployments.

+(*) Why is NeuronRain code separated into multiple repositories?

+Reason is NeuronRain integrates multiple worlds into one and it was difficult to manage them in single repository - AsFer implements only userspace machine learning, USBmd is only for USB and WLAN debugging, VIRGO kernel is specially for new systemcalls and drivers, KingCobra is for kernelspace messaging/pubsub.
+Intent was to enable end-user to use any of the repositories independent of the other.
+But the boundaries among them have vanished as below:
+	(*) AsFer invokes VIRGO systemcalls
+	(*) AsFer implements publications and drafts in acadpdrafts (*) USBmd invokes AsFer machine learning
+	(*) VIRGO Queueing forwards to KingCobra
+	(*) VIRGO is dependent on AsFer for kernel analytics (*) KingCobra is dependent on AsFer MAC Protocol Buffer currency implementation (*) Grafit course materials refer to all these repositories and all NeuronRain repositories are strongly interdependent now.

 (*) NeuronRain repositories have implementations for your publications and drafts.
 Are they reviewed?
 Could you explain about them?

 Only arXiv articles and TAC 2010 publications below are reviewed and guided by faculty - Profs.Balaraman Ravindran(IIT,Chennai), Madhavan Mukund(CMI) and Meena Mahajan (IMSc) [Co-Authors in https://scholar.google.co.in/citations?hl=en&user=eLZY7CIAAAAJ] while the author was doing PhD till 2011 in CMI/IMSc/IIT,Chennai: